|

 The Eurozone preliminary Harmonized Index of Consumer Prices (HICP) data for February is scheduled to be published today at 10:00 GMT.

 The Eurozone headline HICP has cooled down in the last two months from 2.1% YoY in November.
 Therefore, signs of further slowdown in the HICP growth rate could prompt dovish European Central Bank (ECB) expectations.
-On the contrary, soft or higher-than-expected figures are unlikely to bring a dramatic change in the ECB's monetary policy expectations.
+On the contrary, higher-than-expected figures are unlikely to bring a dramatic change in the ECB's monetary policy expectations.

 ECB President Christine Lagarde said in her statement before the Committee on Economic and Monetary Affairs (ECON) of the European Parliament on February 26 that she is confident about inflation stabilizing at the central bank’s 2% target in the medium term and retained a data-dependent approach.
 Lagarde said, “I am really convinced that we should maintain data dependent approach.”